helm/helm/docs/charts.md

 ## Chart Dependencies

 In Helm, one chart may depend on any number of other charts.
-These dependencies can be dynamically linked through the `requirements.yaml` file or brought in to the `charts/` directory and managed manually.
+These dependencies can be dynamically linked using the `dependencies` field in `Chart.yaml` or brought in to the `charts/` directory and managed manually.

-Although manually managing your dependencies has a few advantages some teams need, the preferred method of declaring dependencies is by using a `requirements.yaml` file inside of your chart.

-**Note:** The `dependencies:` section of the `Chart.yaml` from Helm Classic has been completely removed.

-### Managing Dependencies with `requirements.yaml`
+### Managing Dependencies with the `dependencies` field

-A `requirements.yaml` file is a simple file for listing your dependencies.
+The charts required by the current chart are defined as a list in the `dependencies` field.

 ```yaml
 dependencies: